WAppAI/assistant/README.md

 - Right-click on the `cookie` value in the request headers and select the "Copy value" option.
 - Paste the the copied value into the `BING_COOKIES` environment variable in the `.env` file.

+5. Read and fill in the remaining information in the `.env` file.

-5. Start the bot
+6. Start the bot

 ```
 pnpm start
 ```

-6. Connect your WhatsApp account to the bot by scanning the generated QR Code in the CLI.
+7. Connect your WhatsApp account to the bot by scanning the generated QR Code in the CLI.

-   **Note:** You likely won't need to ever scan the QR Code again, as WhatsApp session data is persisted in the `./puppeteer` folder (created in the root directory right after you scan the QR Code).

-7. Send a message to your WhatsApp account to start a conversation with Sydney!
+8. Send a message to your WhatsApp account to start a conversation with Sydney!

 </details>